harvester/docs/docs/install/pxe-boot-install.md

 Failing to get IP from the DHCP server would cause iPXE booting to fail.
 You can add parameter `rd.net.dhcp.retry=<cnt>` to retry DHCP request for `<cnt>` times.

+### `harvester.install.skipchecks=true`

+If Harvester's initial checks fail because the system does not meet the minimum hardware requirements for production use, installation will abort.
+To override this behaviour, set the `harvester.install.skipchecks=true` kernel parameter.
+In this case, any warning messages will be logged to `/var/log/console.log`, and the installation will proceed regardless of whether production hardware requirements are met.